 Make your recognition program as unique as you can to create culture and buzz.

-Being outrageous is how to go viral and create buzz.
+Being outrageous is how you can go viral and create buzz.
 When a team or individual has reached a huge milestone, send in the marching band!
-Perhaps someone at your company has a daughter or son in a high school marching band who can come march right through your office at 4:30pm on a Friday.
+Perhaps someone at your company has a daughter or son in a high school marching band who can march right through your office at 4:30 pm on a Friday.
 Your company will talk about it for years to come.

 Pass the mascot

-If your company or team is new to employee recognition, pass the mascot is a simple program that is easy to get started.
+If your company or team is new to employee recognition, passing the mascot is a simple program that is easy to get started.
 It is a way to give thanks each week based on your company values in the form of a physical item.
-At Breakthrough.com, their mascot is the duck, because ducks seems calm, but their feet under the water are moving quickly (source: Recognize)The holder of the chalice presents a colleague with this commendation for feats of strength and stamina in the line of duty during our Friday Hour of Awesomeness.
+At Breakthrough.com, their mascot is the duck because ducks seem calm, but their feet under the water are moving quickly (source: Recognize)The holder of the chalice presents a colleague with this commendation for feats of strength and stamina in the line of duty during our Friday Hour of Awesomeness.

 Recognize most professional on Zoom

-Who is the employee on Zoom meetings that is working from home but is putting the most effort to look professional.
+Is one of your employees putting an effort to appear professional in Zoom meetings while working from home?
 Surprise the most put together on Zoom each month with a fun award.

 Games that create awareness

 Having friends increases retention.
-Metrobank in the UK has top employees of company values get together for an outing, like a cooking class, and then celebrate at a pub afterwards.
+Metrobank in the UK has top employees of the company get together for outings, like cooking classes.
 Another idea, host team pizza parties or play games together.
-Try to connect employees together and celebrate commonalities.
+Try to connect employees together and celebrate common things they have.

 Help staff set goals

-If staff can set goals, then when they achieve their goals the company can recognize the employee for their accomplishment.
-The best employees crave career progression and showing how they systematically reached those goals is critical in an engaged workforce.
+If staff can set goals, then the company can recognize the employee for their accomplishment when they achieve their goals.
+The best employees crave career progression, and showing how they systematically reached those goals is critical in an engaged workforce.
 Companies are turning to OKR software, such as GroSum, to help manage this process.
 Plus, many SaaS OKR companies will also provide thought leadership to guide companies along the process.

 Tie recognition to fun company activities

-Popagency.com in Seattle had employees write a poem to accompany their chili cook off for multiple ways to win.
-Ideas Collide uses their nomination program in Recognize app to vote and award employees who have the best Halloween costume.
+Popagency.com in Seattle had employees write a poem to accompany their chili cook-off.
+Ideas Collide uses its nomination program in Recognize app to vote and award employees who have the best Halloween costume.
 Corvallis Clinic in Oregon has a contest around pumpkin carving.

 Host unconferences at your office

 An unconference is when everyone votes on employee-generated topics around a general idea.
-In San Francisco, and around the world, Lean Startup Circle hosts monthly or quarterly meetings where anyone can present a startup or business challenge.
+In San Francisco and around the world, Lean Startup Circle hosts monthly or quarterly meetings where anyone can present a startup or business challenge.
 Then people break out into these ad hoc discussion groups.
-Do this two or three rounds.
+Do this for two or three rounds.
 Close by coming together and presenting what you learned.
-Afterwards celebrate the people who stood out.
+Afterward, celebrate the people who stood out.

 Ring the alarm